AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - *clear*: Clears all transactions from the list.
 - *findLender*: Finds all transactions where a specified member is the lender.
 - *findBorrower*: Finds all transactions where a specified member is a borrower.
-- *findTransactions*: Finds a transaction based on member name.
+- *findTransactions*: Finds all transactions where a specified member is involved.
 - *filterTransactionsEqualToDateTime*: Filters transactions based on the specified date and time.
 - *filterTransactionsBeforeDateTime*: Filters transactions before the specified date and time.
 - *filterTransactionsAfterDateTime*: Filters transactions after the specified date and time.